Bomb threat closes North Island College campuses - North Island Gazette

-All North Island College campuses across Vancouver Island are closed due to a non-specific bomb threat called into the college’s phone lines Thursday morning.
+All North Island College campuses across Vancouver Island were closed Thursday due to a non-specific bomb threat called into the college’s phone lines Thursday morning.

-Christiana Weins, media liaison at NIC, said out of an abundance of caution, all campuses are being evacuated.
+Christiana Weins, media liaison at NIC, said out of an abundance of caution, all campuses were evacuated.

 “The call came in through our distributed phone system.
 We don’t know where the call came from, so because of that, we don’t know which campus (the threat) is directed at.”